KeraNew Review: Do Hair Pills Work?

 KeraNew also contains a dose of vitamin D above the range that may cause chronic toxicity when taken for extended periods, according to a medical review cited in this article.

-There are a number of questionable and uncited health claims on KeraNew’s website, including the suggestion that horsetail can improve the appearance of thinning hair.
-We cannot find any clinical evidence for this claim, nor does the brand currently provide any.
+At the time of initially publishing this article, there were a number of questionable and uncited health claims on KeraNew’s website, including the suggestion that horsetail can improve the appearance of thinning hair.